Our Advisory Board

 Singapore Institute of Architects

-Mr Melvin H J Tan is the President of the Singapore Institute of Architects, serving his third term since 2022 and the Deputy Managing Director and founding partner of LAUD Architects Pte Ltd, a Singapore-based practice established in 2004.
+Ar.
+Melvin H J Tan is the Immediate Past President of the Singapore Institute of Architects, serving his third term since 2022 and the Joint Managing Director and Founder of LAUD Architects Pte Ltd, a Singapore-based practice established in 2004.

 LAUD Architects is a design-centric boutique practice, recognised at the SIA Design Awards, HDB Design Awards, Finalists in World Architecture Festival and most notably President Design Awards for their projects, Sparkletots by PCF (2020) and DECK (2015).